pawelswiecki/game-of-life/README.md

 The game is hosted [here](http://pawelswiecki.github.io/game-of-life/).

-With left mouse button you can animate dead cells, as well as kill living cells on board to the left.
-Use `Live` button to apply the following rules to them:
+With left mouse button you can,  on board to the left, animate dead cells, as well as kill living cells.
+Use `go` and `step` buttons to apply the following rules to them:

 * Alive cell dies if has fewer than two live neighbours (under-population).
 * Alive cell dies if has more than three live neighbours (overcrowding).